- Need gas-powered tree cutter?

 - High-quality chain and efficient motor to speed up most cutting jobs.

-- Has a cord retainer that prevents unintended disconnection.
+- The cord retainer prevents unintended disconnection.

 - Uses a little too much chain oil.